Strategic Enrollment Planning: A Q&A for Enrollment Managers

 How can I insure my plan is truly strategic?

-RNL’s strategic enrollment planning process, by design, leverages the data-informed approach I described above to shift the focus from the tails of the normal distribution to the student populations under the meat of the curve.
+RNL’s strategic enrollment planning process, by design, leverages the data-informed approach I described above to shift the focus from the tails of the normal distribution to the student populations under the larger part of the curve.

 - How many students do we have to recruit or retain for an initiative to be considered strategic?